 Dr. Stacey A. Dixon

-Dr. Stacey A. Dixon is the eighth Deputy Director of the National Geospatial-Intelligence Agency (NGA).
-In this role, she assists the Director in leading the agency and serves as the Career Service Head for the Senior Executive cadre.
-Dr. Dixon became NGA’s Deputy Director on July 1, 2019.
+From July 2019 to August 2021, Dr. Dixon served as the eighth Deputy Director of the National Geospatial-Intelligence Agency (NGA).
+In this role, she assisted the Director in leading the agency and served as the Career Service Head for the Senior Executive cadre.

 From September 2018 to June 2019, Dr. Dixon served as Director of the Intelligence Advanced Research Projects Activity (IARPA), within the Office of the Director of National Intelligence, having served as IARPA’s Deputy Director from January 2016 to August 2018.
 Before joining IARPA, Dr. Dixon served as the Deputy Director of NGA’s Research Directorate, where she oversaw geospatial intelligence (GEOINT) research and development (R&D) and served as the Career Service Head for R&D. Dr. Dixon joined NGA in November 2010 as the Chief of Congressional and Intergovernmental Affairs within the Office of Corporate Communications.